Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 If your insurance company misses the diversion or conviction at the time it happens, it generally has three years to cancel your policy or raise your rates because of the DUII.

-You will generally need to file an SR-22 if you are convicted of an Oregon DUII or if you apply for a hardship permit.
+An SR-22 is required in many scenarios under Oregon law.
+Oregon statutes refer to this as "proof of compliance with future responsibility requirement."
+See ORS 806.240.
+You will generally need to file an SR-22 if you are convicted of an Oregon DUII (See ORS 806.075) or if you apply for a hardship permit.
 An SR-22 is also required for certain unsatisfied judgments; for driving uninsured convictions; and for uninsured accidents.

 Do I need to file an SR-22 if I enter the diversion program?

-If you enter the diversion program on your DUII charge and do not apply for a hardship permit on your implied consent suspension, then you should not need to file an SR-22.
-A hardship permit requires an SR-22 filing.
+If you enter the diversion program on your DUII charge and do not apply for a hardship permit on your implied consent suspension, then you should not need to file an SR-22 (unless you're convicted of another crime such as reckless driving).
+A hardship permit does require an SR-22 filing however.

 I was involved in an accident with my DUII.
 Do I need to file an accident report?

-You will need to file an Oregon Traffic Accident and Insurance Report if you were involved in a collision and one of the following are also present:
+You will need to file an Oregon Traffic Accident and Insurance Report if you were involved in a collision in the State of Oregon and one of the following are also present:

 • Injury to any person (no matter how minor the injury); or